-All OGP participating governments are to publish an interim self-assessment report approximately three months after the end of the first year of action plan implementation.
+All OGP participating governments are to publish a midterm self-assessment report at most three months after the end of the first year of action plan implementation.
 This report should follow OGP guidelines in assessing the government's performance in meeting its OGP commitments, according to the substance and timelines set out in its national action plan.
 This report should be made publicly available in the local language(s) and in English.
 It should be published on the OGP website.
-A comprehensive self-assessment report will be required after two years of action plan implementation.
-For countries that joined OGP in or before 2012, interim and comprehensive self-assessment reports will be required after the government's second OGP action plan.
-For countries that joined OGP in and since 2013, this will be required in the implementation of their first action plan.
+An end of term self-assessment report will be required after two years of action plan implementation.

-Independent Reporting Mechanism (IRM): As a complement to the participating government's self-assessment report, an independent progress report is to be written by well-respected governance researchers, preferably from each OGP participating country.
+IRM: As a complement to the participating government's self-assessment report, an independent progress report is to be written by well-respected governance researchers, preferably from each OGP participating country.
 These researchers are to use a common OGP independent progress report instrument and guidelines, based on a combination of interviews with local OGP stakeholders as well as desk-based analysis.
 This report is to be shared with a small International Experts Panel (appointed by the SC) for peer review to ensure that the highest standards of research and due diligence have been applied.
 The draft report is then shared with the relevant OGP government for comment.
 After receiving comments on the draft report from each government, the researcher and the International Experts Panel finalize the independent progress report for publication on the OGP portal.
 OGP participating governments may also issue a formal public response to the independent report on the OGP portal once it is published.
 The executive summary of the independent progress report is to be made publicly available in the local language(s) and in English.